(cursor over to stop scrolling)

 Community groups can use the space for meetings also

-There are gift-type items for sale at the museum such as: maple syrup, books on local history, hand-made pure soap, apple syrup and apple butter, and other recipe collections.
+There are gift-type items for sale at the museum such as: books on local history, hand-made pure soap, knitted wear, walking tour guides, recipe collections.

 We have Tollkeeper's Cottage Tee shirts for sale